dannybutterfield1880/pi-platform-docs/README.md

+*I couldn't update the main repository to add the initialization step so I forked it instead*

 # Javascript SDK

 The JS SDK is the frontend SDK, designed to be used in your HTML pages or Single-Page Apps, served in the Pi Browser.